Which Insurance Coverages Apply to a Hit-and-Run?

 When another driver hits your car and flees, you can't file a claim against their liability insurance — because you don't know who they are.
 That forces you to turn to your own auto policy.
 Fortunately, several coverages can step in, each serving a different purpose depending on whether you were injured and whether your car was parked or in motion.

-According to the AAA Foundation for Traffic Safety, there were over 900,000 police-reported hit-and-run crashes in 2023, resulting in more than 240,000 injuries and 2,872 deaths.
-Understanding which coverages protect you is more important than ever.
+According to the AAA Foundation for Traffic Safety, there were over 859,000 police-reported hit-and-run crashes in 2022 — the most recent year with complete data — resulting in more than 189,000 injuries and 2,854 deaths.
+Pedestrian data from GHSA shows that roughly 25% of the 7,148 pedestrian deaths in 2024 involved hit-and-run drivers.
+With fatal hit-and-runs persisting at historically high levels, understanding which coverages protect you has never been more critical.

 Uninsured Motorist Coverage (UM/UMBI)